Setting up your business means paperwork, no matter what you do or how badly you’d like to get out of it.

 Especially if it’s your first time running your business, it’s not easy to know which business licenses and permits to have.
 Or if you even need them.

-Should I have a seller’s permit?
-And do I need a business license to sell online?
+Now, back to business: Should I have a seller’s permit?
+Do I need a business license to sell online?

-In most cases, the answer is short and sweet: yes, you will need a business license to legally sell anything on your eCommerce store.
+TL;DR: 🤦♀️Yes, you will need a business license to legally sell anything on your eCommerce website.
 And in some cases, you’ll need a seller’s permit too.

 What is a business license?